Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we introduced a novel approach to convert EEG signals into text, leveraging instruction-tuned LLMs fine-tuned with EEG data.
 Our method progresses through three stages: training an EEG encoder for feature extraction, fine-tuning LLMs on multimodal data, and further refining them with EEG embeddings for direct text generation from neural signals.
-Validation on a public EEG dataset demonstrates the efficacy of popular LLMs in translating visual thoughts into text.
-We observe significant performance improvements compared to chance evaluation, and our methodology, incorporating all stages, performed well in both cross-subject and in-subject analyses, as validated through quantitative evaluation.
-The qualitative evaluation further provided insights into various scenarios involving EEG signals and object labels versus EEG signals alone as inputs for generating text.
+Validation on a public EEG dataset demonstrates the efficacy of popular LLMs in "transforming" thoughts evoked by viewing images into text.
+We observed significant performance improvements compared to chance evaluation, and our methodology, incorporating all stages, performed well in both cross-subject and in-subject analyses, as validated through quantitative evaluation.
+The qualitative evaluation provided further insights into various scenarios involving EEG signals and object labels versus EEG signals alone as inputs for generating text.
 These evaluations not only reinforce the effectiveness of our methodology for efficient text generation but also underscore the potential of utilizing EEG data alone to achieve the desired results.
 However, instances of misidentification that result in incorrect outputs reveal opportunities for further improvements in text generation.

-Our future work will focus on optimizing model architectures, leveraging foundational pretrained EEG models on diverse dataset, improving EEG-text alignment through stage 2 training on large scale image datasets and diverse tasks such as optical character recognition, question answering and summarizing and exploring practical applications in healthcare and assistive technologies, marking a significant stride toward accessible "thoughts-to-text" systems.
+Our future work will focus on optimizing the model architecture, leveraging foundational pretrained EEG models on diverse dataset, improving EEG-text alignment through stage 2 training on large scale image datasets and diverse tasks such as optical character recognition, question answering and summarizing and exploring practical applications in healthcare and assistive technologies, marking a significant stride toward accessible "thoughts-to-text" systems.